Tennis elbow, quarterback shoulder, and jumper's knee are forms of tendonitis, a painful but often preventable injury.

 Often several of these factors may be involved at once.

 Chronic tendonitis is a dull but constant soreness that feels worse when you first start to move, then eases up as muscles get warmer.

 Acute tendonitis is a sharper pain that may keep you from moving the joint.
 The pain eventually goes away, but it's likely to return if the stressful motion is repeated.

 See your healthcare provider if you think you have tendonitis.
 Your provider may recommend the classic RICE treatment for pain relief: Rest the joint; apply ice packs; compress the area with an elastic bandage to reduce soreness and inflammation; and keep the joint elevated.

 Your healthcare provider may recommend taking over-the-counter pain relievers like aspirin or ibuprofen, which may also help sore soft tissue.

-If your health care provider gives you the OK, begin exercising to strengthen the muscles around the sore joint within a day or 2.
+If your healthcare provider gives you the OK, begin exercising to strengthen the muscles around the sore joint within a day or two.
 Start with a long warm-up to reduce shock to the tissues, then try lifting light weights or working with an elastic exercise band.
 Go easy at first, then build as your strength increases.
 Stretching is also an important part of treatment.
-Hold each stretch for 10 seconds to 20 seconds and repeat 3 times to 5 times.
+Hold each stretch for 10 to 20 seconds and repeat 3 to 5 times.

 A prevention program should replace bad habits with these methods that promote a healthy workout: